Package 'archeofrag'

 mixed.components.only

 Logical.
-If TRUE, only the components with fragments from the two selected layers are returned.
-If FALSE, all the components of the two layers are extracted.
+If TRUE, only the components with fragments from the two selected spatial units are returned.
+If FALSE, all the components of the two spatial units are extracted.

 Details